Longshore and Harbor Workers' Compensation Act Attorney in Atlanta, Georgia, Serving Louisiana

 Under the Longshore and Harbor Workers’ Compensation Act (LHWCA), longshoremen, dock workers, and various other qualified employees may receive benefits to compensate them for their lost wages, medical expenses, and rehabilitation expenses in the event they suffer an on-the-job injury.

-Attorney Walter Gabriel has litigated challenging disputes in a variety of arenas, as a prosecutor and as a plaintiff’s-side attorney.
+Attorney Walter Gabriel has litigated challenging disputes in a variety of areas, as a prosecutor and as a plaintiff’s-side attorney.
 These experiences provide a significant competitive advantage.
-This is because we are able to persuasively advocate for a position even when the opposing side has substantial resources at their disposal.
+This is because he is able to persuasively advocate for a position even when the opposing side has substantial resources at its disposal.
 Contact the Law Firm of Walter Gabriel, LLC for comprehensive assistance with your LHWCA dispute.

 Available Compensation Under the Louisiana Longshore and Harbor Workers Compensation Act

 The LHWCA entitles injured workers to:

 Compensation for reasonable and necessary medical treatment (with a physician of their choice); and